Positivedelta/STM32-Bare-Metal-Framework/README.md

 - The code should now execute on the Nucleo

 Notes
-- Use the generated .hex file with a SWD style programmers
+- Use the generated .hex file with a JTAG/SWD style programmers
 - The compiled assembler is available in the .asm file

 ## Help